UNSW-Data-Soc/unsw-data-soc.github.io/_posts/2021-04-08-data-bias-and-mitigation.md

 While this allows for freedom and flexibility regarding the complexity of the model or the dimensionality and size of the data, it opens up another dangerous source of bad models.

 The data scientist must make sure that only the appropriate variables make it into the model.
 Otherwise, this may lead to the model trying to infer patterns from irrelevant factors.
 Interestingly, this can also lead to something called adversarial attacking, a way to exploit weak models to influence their predictions.
-For more information, I recommend reading here LINK.
+For more information, I recommend [reading here](https://towardsdatascience.com/adversarial-attacks-in-machine-learning-and-how-to-defend-against-them-a2beed95f49c).

 Further, not including enough relevant predictors can lead to a similar model which (unsuccessfully) tries to base its patterns on noise.